thirdwavellc/hm-civi-dataprocessor/README.md

 * [Add your own data source for a CiviCRM Entity](docs/add_your_own_datasource.md)
 * Add your own data source for a CSV File
 * How to store a data processor in code in your extension
+* [Data Flow Classes](docs/dev/DataFlowClasses.md) - Overview of all the available data flow classes.
 * [Develop PHPUnit TestCase for the extension](docs/how_to_create_test.md)

 ## Installation